asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 The *Hold Key* action keeps the key pressed until the user activity ends.
 The *Toggle Key* action changes the key state from pressed to not pressed and vice versa with each user activity.

-For a list of all supported key identifiers, see [appendix](https://github.com/asterics/FlipPad/blob/master/Documentation/UserManual/Markdown/FlipPadUserManual.md#supported-key-identifiers) or have a look at the [FlipPad Wiki / Github pages](https://github.com/asterics/FlipPad/wiki/at-api).
+For a list of all supported key identifiers, see the [appendix](https://github.com/asterics/FLipPad/blob/master/Documentation/UserManual/Markdown/FLipPadUserManual.md#supported-key-identifiers).

 <p align="left" width="100%">
     <img width="80%" src="./Bilder/fpk9-en.png">